 5. Has your institution recently hosted a conference or symposium on topics related to planetary health?
-Yes, the institution has hosted more than one conference or symposium on topics related to 4 planetary health in the past year, including at least one on climate change.
-Yes, the institution has hosted one conference or symposium on topics related to planetary health 3 in the past year.
-Yes, the institution has hosted a conference on topics related to planetary health in the past three 2 years.
-The institution has not hosted any conferences directly, but they have provided financial support 1 for a local planetary health event.
-No, the institution has not hosted a conference on topics related to planetary health in the past 0 three years.
+4 Yes, the institution has hosted more than one conference or symposium on topics related to planetary health in the past year, including at least one on climate change.
+3 Yes, the institution has hosted one conference or symposium on topics related to planetary health in the past year.
+2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
+1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+0 No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+Score Explanation: Several conferences and webinars have been hosted in the last year e.g., Webinar: The Emerging Role of Online Food Retail Systems for Sustainability and Beyond Capitalism: Mapping an Eco-Social Future .